kajal016/delta-class/README.md

 # delta-class
-This is delta class of git and github
+This is delta class of git and github.